Marine Protected Areas of Canada

-Marine Protected Areas (MPAs) (zones de protection marine) are zones within Canadian waters where the marine environment enjoys a high level of environmental protection.
+Marine Protected Areas (MPAs) (zones de protection marine) are zones within Canadian waters where the marine environment receives a high level of environmental protection.
 Marine Protected Areas are governed by the Oceans Act of 1996 and administered by Fisheries and Oceans Canada.
+The federal government of Canada has committed to protecting 25% of its oceans as Marine Protected Areas by the year 2025, and a further 5% (30% of the ocean area of the Exclusive Economic Zone) by 2030.

 Scope of protection

-Designation as a Marine Protected Area does not automatically prohibit fishing and other activities.
-Activities within these areas are assessed on a case-by-case basis and will be allowed if they are consistent with the conservation objectives of the specific area.

 On 25 April 2019, new standards were adopted for marine protected areas that prohibit four industrial activities: oil and gas activities, mining, dumping, and bottom trawling.
 These standards do not retroactively void existing oil and gas licenses, or void previously approved bottom trawling activities.
 Instead, the department will assess each issue of these now prohibited activities on a case-by-case basis to ensure they're in line with the conservation objectives of the specific area.
+However, designation as a Marine Protected Area does not automatically prohibit fishing and other activities.
+Activities within these areas are assessed on a case-by-case basis and are permitted if they are consistent with the conservation objectives of the specific area.